R3K1NG/D0xk1t/README.md

 4. Bring awareness to shutting the fuck up, script kiddies.

 ###3.
 How to use
 Very simple.
-This program was written on a 64-bit Ubuntu machine, in Python 2.
+This program was written on a 64-bit ~~Ubuntu~~ Kali Linux  machine, in Python 2.
 It's best to be running a Linux machine when using this.

 ####a.
 Dependencies: